 Ask for assistance.

 This is often the most difficult thing for a family caregiver to do, but it is without question the most necessary.
 You can’t do everything alone, and that is OK!
 Connect with resources including your local Area Agency on Aging, a hospital social worker, a healthcare provider, or a religious organization.
-You may also want to contact a local aging care company, like Stay Home Care of Brentwood and the surrounding area, to give yourself a break while making certain your loved one is well cared for.
+You may also want to contact a local aging care company, like Stay Home Care, to give yourself a break while making certain your loved one is well cared for.

 Most importantly, bear in mind that you don’t ever have to go it alone.
 Stay Home Care ‘s in-home care services can help give you the opportunity you need to relax and recuperate so you don’t experience sandwich generation caregiver burnout.
 Whether the need is for just a couple of hours each week, full-time, live-in care, or just about anything in between, our trained and experienced care staff can offer help with a broad range of home care needs: personal care, meal preparation, light housework, running errands, transportation, or simply friendly companionship to participate in enjoyable conversations and pastimes.

-Email or call us today at 615-964-7726 to discover more about our Brentwood in home care services, and to find out how we can assist you and your family.
+Email or call us today at 615-964-7726 to discover more about our Brentwood in home care services and the communities we serve, and to find out how we can assist you and your family.
 For a full list of all of the communities we serve, please visit this page of our website.